Yes, Wearing Masks Helps. Here's Why

 "From what I've seen, I would be comfortable sending my kids back to school if everyone's wearing masks and they're staying as far apart as possible," Marr says.

-Of course, how much protection a mask provides – both to the wearers and to the people around them – depends on the type of mask and whether you are wearing them properly.
+Of course, how much protection a mask provides — both to the wearers and to the people around them — depends on the type of mask and whether you are wearing it properly.
 (Note: It has to cover your nose as well as your mouth.)
-N95 respirators are designed to fit tightly around the nose and mouth, so that the air you breathe has to go through the mask; when worn correctly, they block at least 95% of small airborne particles.
-N95s protect both the wearer and other people, but they're still in short supply and should be reserved for health care workers and emergency responders.
+N95 respirators are designed to fit tightly around the nose and mouth so that the air you breathe has to go through the mask; when worn correctly, they block at least 95% of small airborne particles.
+N95 masks protect both the wearer and other people, but they're still in short supply and should be reserved for health care workers and emergency responders.

 Surgical masks are designed to protect people from the wearer.
 Because they fit loosely, the wearer can still breathe in unfiltered air from the sides.
-Even so, surgical masks provide some benefit to the wearer as well: Laboratory testing has found that surgical masks block out 75% of respiratory-droplet-sized particles.
+Even so, surgical masks provide some benefit to the wearer as well: Laboratory testing has found that surgical masks block out 75% of respiratory-droplet-size particles.

 As for cloth masks, the protection depends on what they're made out of and how well they fit.
-But with the right combination of materials, you can create a cloth mask that offers protection to the wearer in the 30% to 50% range or more, says May Chu, an epidemiologist at the Colorado School of Public Health who co-authored a paper published on June 2 in NANO Letters on the filtration efficiency of household mask materials.
-That's far from foolproof protection, but combined with social distancing and hand washing, she says, it's certainly better than nothing.
+But with the right combination of materials, you can create a cloth mask that offers protection to the wearer in the 30% to 50% range or more, says May Chu, an epidemiologist at the Colorado School of Public Health who co-authored a paper published on June 2 in Nano Letters on the filtration efficiency of household mask materials.
+That's far from foolproof protection, but combined with social distancing and hand-washing, she says, it's certainly better than nothing.

-"I think we need a combination of [masks,] distancing, avoiding crowds, avoiding poorly ventilated spaces," says Linsey Marr.
+"I think we need a combination of [masks,] distancing, avoiding crowds, avoiding poorly ventilated spaces," says Marr.
 Even if each of those individual measures is only partially effective, she says, "by the time you add them all on top of each other, you can achieve better numbers for reduction of transmission."

-Earlier this month, the real world provided anecdotal evidence to back that assessment: The head of the local health department in Springfield, Mo., reported that after two hair stylists tested positive for the coronavirus, none of the 140 clients and six coworkers potentially exposed came down with COVID-19.
+This month, the real world provided anecdotal evidence to back that assessment: The head of the local health department in Springfield, Mo., reported that after two hair stylists tested positive for the coronavirus, none of the 140 clients and six co-workers potentially exposed came down with COVID-19.
 As The Washington Post reports, officials said the two hair stylists wore cloth masks.
 According to a statement from the health department in Springfield, the salon also had other policies in place, such as distancing salon chairs and staggering appointments.